rabdulatipoff/tornado_tree/README.md

 $ sudo -u postgres psql $APP_DB_NAME -c "CREATE EXTENSION IF NOT EXISTS LTREE;"
 ```

-Alternatively, you can [deploy](#docker) with docker-compose, which will handle this automatically.
+Alternatively, you can [deploy](#deploy) the service with docker-compose, which will handle this automatically.
 After you've set up the database, you may proceed with schema migrations and running the app.

 ## Migrations and running the app